aidanneichman/AidanNEichman/README.md

 - 🌱 I’m learning more Python, SQL, & C++.

-- 📝 I'm currently working as a Software Developer for href="https://www.karulearning.com/" target="blank">Karu Learning</a>
+- 📝 I'm currently working as a Software Developer for <a href="https://www.karulearning.com/" target="blank">Karu Learning</a>

 - 📫 How to reach me **ane2123@columbia.edu**